 Chapter 7: Dealer Dealings

 Art dealers and art galleries are a fact of the art business.
 Finding the best art means learning who the best most qualified dealers are, and understanding how to interact, communicate, and negotiate with them.
-Get pointers on art dealer etiquette, how to spot the best dealers, who to trust, and who to watch out for.
+Get basic pointers on art dealer etiquette, how to spot the best dealers, who to trust, and who to watch out for.

 Chapter 9: How to Be a Good Customer

 The best customers get the best art for their collections-- that's all there is to it.
 Learn how to favorably position yourself in the art market hierarchy in order to get special considerations when fresh new art comes onto the market.